Key Takeaways

 To gauge true success, track a blend of metrics:

-- Customer & Experience: Net Promoter Score (NPS), Customer Satisfaction (CSAT), and cross-channel customer rate.
+- Customer and experience: Net Promoter Score (NPS), Customer Satisfaction (CSAT), and cross-channel customer rate.

 Common Omnichannel Challenges and How to Solve Them